Access the Armor API System via an API token - BASH

 For all v2 API's, the request body should be empty.

-This uses a bash script with the assumption the following commands are installed uuidgen
+This uses a bash script with the assumption the following commands are installed uuidgen, openssl, base64, and curl

 The script is called with `./script "{apiKey}" "{secret}"